 We wouldn’t exist without our incredible supporters or our brilliant staff team all led by our Board of Trustees and Chief Executive who set our strategic goals and ensure we are run properly.

-HRH The Prince of Wales has been our president for more than 30 years, playing an active role in our launch.
+The former Prince of Wales has been our president for more than 30 years, playing an active role in our launch.

 Our Chief Executive – Sandy Luk